Order of Saint Isabel

-The Order of Queen Saint Isabel (Ordem da Rainha Santa Isabel) is a Roman Catholic dynastic order of which the Grand Mistress is the Duchess of Braganza.
+The Order of Queen Saint Isabel (Ordem da Rainha Santa Isabel) is a Catholic dynastic order of which the Grand Mistress is the Duchess of Braganza.

 History

 King John VI of Portugal created the order on 4 November 1801 in honour of Queen Saint Isabel, consort of Portuguese King Denis I, investing his wife Carlota Joaquina as Grand Mistress of the order.

 On 5 October 1910, the monarchy was replaced by a republic.
 The order, which was considered dynastic, continued to be bestowed by King Manuel II of Portugal, who in exile also awarded it to his wife.
 After his death, the Queen and Queen Mother both continued to use the order's insignia of Grand Mistress.

 In 1986, Duarte Pio, Duke of Braganza re-established the Order of Saint Isabel as an honorific dynastic order of the Portuguese Royal Family, and claimed its Sovereign Grand Mastership.
 The Duchess of Braganza is the current Grand Mistress and, besides honouring Portuguese noblewomen on the Saint's feast day, celebrated each year on 4 July at the Monastery of Santa Clara-a-Nova in Coimbra, the Royal House has, since 2000, bestowed it on various queens, princesses and women dedicated to the support of Portuguese charities.